-Vanessa Gomez Brake is the Associate Dean of Religious Life at the University of Southern California.
+Vanessa Gomez Brake (she/her/siya) is the Associate Dean of Religious Life at the University of Southern California.
 She is the first humanist chaplain to serve in this capacity at any American university.
 In her role, she works to support and promote university religious and spiritual life broadly conceived, and helps oversee more than 90 student religious groups and 50 religious directors on campus.
 She also serves as an advisor to the USC Interfaith Council, the Native American Student Assembly, and the Secular Student Fellowship.

 By recommendation of the Provost’s Advisory Task Force on Immigration, Vanessa also provides confidential counseling and support to DACAmented and undocumented Trojans.
 In this capacity, she assists members of the university community in navigating USC’s campus resources: financial aid, academic & housing issues, basic needs, community connection, confidential advising, and legal support.